wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Views_1-0.md

 | TargetTypeId | String                 | Required    | Yes        |Identifier of the SdsType to convert events to. |
 | Properties   | IList\<SdsStreamViewProperty\> | Optional    | Yes, with limitations  |Property level mapping. |

-**Rules for the stream view identifier (SdsStreamView.Id)**
+## Rules for the stream view identifier (SdsStreamView.Id)

+The type identifier, SdsStreamView.ID, has the following requirements:

-1. Is not case sensitive.
+ - Is not case sensitive.
-2. Can contain spaces.
+ - Can contain spaces.
-3. Cannot contain forward slash ("/").
+ - Cannot contain forward slash ("/").
-4. Can contain a maximum of 100 characters.
+ - Contains a maximum of 100 characters.

 ## Properties / SdsStreamViewProperty